jgravelle/AutoGroq/AutoGroq.md

             the info for those specific agents.
 Do not create new agents.
         2. **Expertise Description**: Provide a brief but thorough description of each agent's expertise based upon the provided text.
 Do not create new agents.
-        3. **Format**: Return the results in JSON format with values labeled as expert_name, and description.
+        3. **Format**: Return the results in JSON format with values labeled as expert_name, description, role, goal, and backstory.
             'expert_name' should be the agent's title, not their given or proper name.

         ALWAYS and ONLY return the results in the following JSON format, with no other narrative, commentary, synopsis,